opulencephp/docs/collections.md

 ```php
 $array = $hashTable->toArray();
 ```

+This will return a list of `KeyValuePair`s - not an associative array.
+The reason for this is that keys can be non-strings, which is not supported in PHP.

 > **Note:** `HashTable` implements `ArrayAccess` and `IteratorAggregate`, so you can use array-like accessors and iterate over it.